Contributing Guide¶

 If you have your own ideas:

-When coding, we also highly recommend you to use AI coding tools like Cursor, VSCode Copilot, Claude Code etc, which can help you ramp up much faster.
+For deeper dive we recommend you to use AI coding tools like Cursor and VSCode Copilot, which can help you ramp up very fast.

 If AI is not smart enough to help you, feel free to ask in discussions, we're pleased to help you :-).